gridsome/gridsome.org/docs/config.md

 # Gridsome configuration

-A basic `gridsome.config.js` file would look somthing like this:
+A basic `gridsome.config.js` file would look something like this:

 ```js
 export default {